-Palliative Medicine Fellowship (Florida)
+Hospice and Palliative Medicine Fellowship (Florida)

-The overriding goal of the fellowship is to train physicians in the principles of palliative care as defined by the World Health Organization (WHO): "The active total care of patients whose disease is not responsive to curative treatment.
-Control of pain, other symptoms, and psychological, social and spiritual problems, is paramount.
+The primary goal of the fellowship is to train physicians in the principles of palliative care as defined by the World Health Organization (WHO): "The active total care of patients whose disease is not responsive to curative treatment.
+Control of pain, other symptoms, and psychological, social and spiritual problems is paramount.
 The goal of palliative care is achievement of the best quality of life for patients and their families."

-- Comprehensive training in multidisciplinary holistic pain and symptom management of chronically and terminally ill patients.
+- Comprehensive training in multidisciplinary holistic pain and symptom management of chronically and terminally ill patients

-- An opportunity to work and study with a patient-focused team of professionals, including chaplains, medical social workers, psychologists, pharmacists and other allied health staff.
+- An opportunity to work and study with a patient-focused team of professionals, including chaplains, medical social workers, psychologists, pharmacists and other allied health staff

-When you successfully complete the Mayo Clinic Palliative Medicine Fellowship Program, you will be eligible to take the American Board of Hospice and Palliative Medicine Certification Examination in Hospice and Palliative Medicine.
+When you successfully complete the Hospice and Palliative Medicine Fellowship, you will be eligible for the Certificate of Added Qualifications in Hospice and Palliative Medicine from the American Board of Family Medicine.

 The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Florida was established in 2004 and accepted its first trainee in 2005.
 One fellow completes this program annually.